 Acid Reflux Relief

 To use baking soda for acid reflux, dissolve about half a teaspoon in a glass of water and drink it slowly.
-However, it's essential to use this remedy sparingly.
+Even so, it's essential to use this remedy sparingly.
 Frequent use of baking soda can lead to rebound acid production, potentially worsening acid reflux in the long run.
 Additionally, the high sodium content can be problematic for individuals with high blood pressure or heart conditions.

 Kidney Health